tannerhorton/latitude_weather_web_visual/README.md

-# Plotting Relationship Between Latitude and Climate on Publicly Available Webpages
+# Plotting Relationship Between Latitude and Climate Using Webpages
 Using HTML and CSS to create a dashboard featuring the Latitude vs. X analysis of weather.

 ## Overview